system-transparency/stfe/README.md

 that implements [RFC 6962](https://tools.ietf.org/html/rfc6962) for [Trillian](https://transparency.dev).

-## Log parameters and overview
+## Log parameters
 An ST log is defined by the following parameters:
-- `log_identifier`: namespace of type `ed25519_v1` that defines the
-log's signing algorithm and public verification key.
+- `log_identifier`: a `Namespace` of type `ed25519_v1` that defines the log's signing algorithm and public verification key.
-- `supported_namespaces`: a list of namespace types the log supports.
+- `supported_namespaces`: a list of namespace types that the log supports.
-Submitters must use a supported namespace type when adding new entries.
+Entities must use a supported namespace type when posting signed data to the log.
 - `base_url`: prefix used by clients that contact the log, e.g., example.com:1234/log.
+- `final_cosigned_tree_head`: an `StItem` of type `cosigned_tree_head_v*`.
+Not
+set until the log is turned into read-only mode in preparation of a shutdown.

 ST logs use the same hash strategy as described in RFC 6962: SHA256 with `0x00` as leaf node prefix and `0x01` as interior node prefix.